 For detailed information about requirements and restrictions on reopening for your business, you can view King County’s Phase 2 guidance and requirements here and Washington state’s guidance for workplace reopening here.

 New Paid Leave Requirements for Employers (Effective April 1, 2020)

-The U.S. Department of Labor released new information regarding how American workers and employers will benefit from the protections and relief offered by the Emergency Paid Sick Leave Act and Emergency Family and Medical Leave Expansion Act, both part of the Families First Coronavirus Response Act (FFCRA).
-The department’s Wage and Hour Division (WHD) posted a temporary rule issuing regulations pursuant to this new law, effective April 1, 2020.
+The U.S. Department of Labor released information regarding how American workers and employers will benefit from the protections and relief offered by the Emergency Paid Sick Leave Act and Emergency Family and Medical Leave Expansion Act, both part of the Families First Coronavirus Response Act (FFCRA).
+The department’s Wage and Hour Division (WHD) posted a temporary rule issuing regulations pursuant to this new law, effective through December 31, 2020.
 The paid sick leave and expanded family and medical leave provisions of the FFCRA apply to certain public employers, and private employers with fewer than 500 employees.

 WHD offers a number of plain-language compliance assistance materials to explain FFCRA’s benefits and requirements.
 Tools include a Fact Sheet for Employees and a Fact Sheet for Employers, available in both English and Spanish, and an expansive list of Questions and Answers addressing the questions WHD has most frequently received from stakeholders to date.
 Available guidance also includes two new posters, one for federal workers and one for all other employees, available in both English and Spanish, that will fulfill notice requirements for employers obligated to inform employees about their rights under this new law, Questions and Answers about posting requirements, and a Field Assistance Bulletin describing WHD’s 30-day non-enforcement policy.